 They have a small, covered pool for the little ones, perfect to not worry about the hot sun.
 Margaritaville is also across the street from the amazing sands of Flamingo Beach.

-Also in Guanacaste, further north than Conchal and Flamingo is Papagayo Bay.
+Also in Guanacaste, farther North than Conchal and Flamingo is Papagayo Bay.
 For many reasons, this is a truly special spot.

 First, the calm waters offer a perfect beach experience for the little ones.
-You needn’t worry about waves knocking them over or pulling them far.
-Papagayo is more like a lake.
+There’s no need to worry about waves knocking them over or pulling them far.
+Papagayo Bay resembles more a lake than an ocean.